cado-security/product-help/docs/cado/deploy/aws/security/forensics-account.md

 # What is a dedicated forensics account?
 You may choose to deploy into an AWS account dedicated to storing forensics data securely.

-You can then use cross-account roles to bring data into the forensics account.
-Cado copies data back into the forensics account, and performs processing there.
+You can then use cross-account roles to bring data into the forensics account. / Forensic Acquisition and Investigation copies data back into the forensics account, and performs processing there.

 For more on this best practice, see: